-- Requirement for testing throughout the various experimental stages for novel floating concepts: the concept validation stage, the design validation stage, the system validation stage, and the prototype and demonstration stage. - Potential requirement for tests of multiple scaled models corresponding to an array of OWTs. - Particular challenges in simulation of unconventional, innovative mooring systems.
+- Large size of full-scale structures: 12MW turbines are approaching 260m in height with rotor diameters up to 220m; - Challenges related to the fulfilment of the dynamic similarity of aerodynamic and hydrodynamic loads for scale model testing in wind/wave tanks; - Challenges of accurate simulation of realistic aerodynamic environments over large areas of the test tank; - Requirement for analyses of design load cases from International Electrotechnical Commission (IEC) standards; - Rapid evolution of design of FOWTs: diversity of innovative concepts, some presenting challenges for scaled model testing; - Requirement for testing throughout the various experimental stages for novel floating concepts: concept validation, design validation, system validation, and prototype and demonstration stages. - Potential requirement for tests of multiple scaled models corresponding to an array of OWTs. - Particular challenges in simulation of unconventional, innovative mooring systems.
 The permanent mooring systems often include synthetic fibre ropes, which require special treatment in model testing.